Echinopsis mirabilis Speg.

 Acanthopetalus mirabilis, Arthrocereus mirabilis, Setiechinopsis mirabilis

-Echinopsis mirabilis is a small, usually solitary cactus with dark brown, cylindrical stem with black and grey spines.
+Echinopsis mirabilis is a small, usually solitary cactus with a dark brown, cylindrical stem with black and grey spines.
 The stem is up to 6 inches (15 cm) tall and up to 1 inch (2.5 cm) in diameter.
-The flowers are long-stemmed, white, nocturnal and strongly scented.
+The flowers are long-stemmed, white, nocturnal, and strongly scented.
 They appear in summer and only last a few hours.